FAQ

 Test results may be available by telephone after review by the general practitioner.
 Results will only be given to the patient or authorised person.

-In the event of an abnormal test result, patients will be contacted by SMS, mail or telephone to arrange an appointment with their treating doctor.
+In the event of an abnormal test result, patients will be contacted by SMS, mail, or telephone to arrange an appointment with their treating doctor.
+If the result is urgent, one of the doctors will contact you immediately, or our reception team will call you to book an appointment without delay.

 In many cases, the receptionist can assist you with your enquiries.
 If not, the doctor will endeavour to return your call as soon as possible.